theEDdanny/Python_Pixel_Recognition/README.md

 # How It Works

-I belive the best way to describe how this software works in detail without writing a book is to describe each script briefly.
+I belive the best way to describe how this software works without writing a book is to describe each script briefly, and describe how the pic_in_pic function finds images basid on their pixel order.

 Movement.py